Bonnaroo: Venues

 Which Stage at the Bonnaroo Music Festival in Manchester, Tennessee.

 Bonnaroo has various stages in the venue area (called "Centeroo") and in the campground area (called "Outeroo").
 Centeroo stages include the What Stage, Which Stage, That Tent, This Tent, and The Other Stage (previously "The Other Tent", but changed to a full stage to accommodate the growth of EDM at the festival).
 Outeroo stages in the campgrounds vary year-to-year, but has included a Where in the Woods Stage since 2018, which exclusively offers electronic music shows during late night hours.
 The biggest stage that headliners appear on, the What Stage, can accommodate up to 80,000 fans.

 Notable performances

+In 2009, the Beastie Boys played their final show ever at the festival.
+Member Adam "MCA" Yauch was diagnosed with a cancerous tumor in his parotid gland the next month, during a brief tour break, and all future tour dates were subsequently canceled.
+He died a few years later.

 R&B singer D'Angelo marked his return to American stages for the first time in over 12 years on June 9, 2012, with a surprise performance at the festival's annual Superjam.
 He was backed by members of the R&B collective the Soulquarians, most notably Questlove, James Poyser and Pino Palladino, with guest guitarist Jesse Johnson.
 The set was composed almost entirely of covers.

-In 2009, the Beastie Boys played their final show at the festival.